Insurance

 Difference Between Rules and Code-Based Logic

 Traditional applications require developers to change source code for every logic adjustment.
-With a rules engine, you define and modify rules through external tables or flows, enabling faster iteration, lower IT dependency, and easier compliance tracking.
+With a rules engine, you define and modify rules through external tables or flows, and rules can also be written in various scripting or programming languages depending on the engine, enabling faster iteration, lower IT dependency, and easier compliance tracking.

 Understanding a Rules Engine